Addressing the opioid epidemic in acute care

-- Poor leadership commitment and resource allocation - The foundational groundwork to a strong OSP involves senior leadership that is willing to devote both financial and physical resources.
+The foundational groundwork to a strong OSP involves senior leadership that is willing to devote both financial and physical resources.
 Without this cornerstone, the OSP can be expected to fragment from the start.

-- Lack of best practice models or easily transferrable programs - Trying to standardize and implement an OSP enterprise-wide is one of the biggest challenges faced by pharmacy leadership.
+Trying to standardize and implement an OSP enterprise-wide is one of the biggest challenges faced by pharmacy leadership.
 It is essential to ensure an organizational or system-level approach.
 Optimizing the usage of a data-driven tool could alleviate this strain by reducing the burden of physical work on pharmacy staff.

-- Lack of physician availability or involvement, such as a pain specialist - Interprofessional engagement is essential in the early stages of OSP development, as establishing trust between departments can further strengthen the initiative and lead to widespread adoption.
+Examples a pain specialist - Interprofessional engagement is essential in the early stages of OSP development, as establishing trust between departments can further strengthen the initiative and lead to widespread adoption.

-- Challenges around the data necessary to support robust program development - This is by far the most complicated barrier to overcome due to factors such as volume or how the data is structured.
+This is by far the most complicated barrier to overcome due to factors such as volume or how the data is structured.
 Not only must the OSP ensure data integrity within its initiatives, the OSP leadership team must know how to utilize and interpret the data to track progress and improve outcomes.